Japan January inflation seen easing, factory output up; BOJ sits tight

 Stripping out the effects of a sale tax hike, the nation's core consumer price index (CPI) - excluding volatile fresh food but includes oil products - is forecast to have increased 0.3 percent year-on-year last month, a Reuters poll showed.

-Hit by tumbling oil prices, that inflation number is not even quarter of the way toward meeting the BOJ's goal.
+Hit by tumbling oil prices, that inflation number is not even quarter of the way towards meeting the BOJ's goal.

 On the bright side, factory output is expected to jump in January, up for a second straight month, and analysts are predicting a production uptick for a wide range of industries thanks to a recovery in exports.